Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Yes, it’s possible to roll back a digital odometer with an OEM or OBD tool.

-Rolling back an odometer means altering odometer readings to make the vehicle look like it clocked fewer miles than it did.
+Odometer rollback is the act of altering odometer readings to make the vehicle look like it clocked fewer miles than it did.

 Can Odometer Rollback Be Detected?